Bean-Pringles/Rachet/README.md

 3. Move the compiled exe back to the folder the setup.py is located in

-4. Run python setup.py (This gives the file its own icon)
+4. Run python setup.py (This gives the files its own icon, and it also adds gears to path)

 # To run:
+***Make sure it isn't a compressed file, .rxc***

 1. First run wsl, this will boot you into wsl.